yochaigal/newschoolrevolution/cairn-srd.md

 **HP** indicates a PC&#39;s ability to avoid getting hurt.
 It is lost during combat &amp; recovered after a few moment&#39;s rest.

 **INVENTORY**
 PCs have 10 inventory slots: four on their body and six in their backpack (which acts as a sleeping bag if emptied).
-Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.
+Most items take up one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

 Filling all ten item slots reduces a PC to 0 HP.
 PCs cannot carry more than their inventory allows, though carts &amp; horses may provide an increase in slots.